Assambra/Free-MMORPG/README.md

 <!-- SETUP MAIL -->
 ### Setup Mail
 #### Enable or disable server sending mail via smtp
-First if you don`t have a mail server or some mail provider with an e-mail address who accept sending mails via smtp or want sending e-mails like for local development, find the file:
+First if you don`t have a mail server or some mail provider with an e-mail address who accept sending mails via smtp or didn't want to sending e-mails like for local development, find the file:

 ``Location: Free-MMORPG\Free-Server\free-server-app-api\src\main\java\com.assambra.app\ServerVariables``